 In this article

-The DNS Relay acts as a bridge between a network and DNSFilter, serving as an on-premises DNS server.
-When a device queries the relay, it modifies the request before forwarding it to DNSFilter for filtering and enforcement.
+The DNS Relay acts as an on-premises DNS server, bridging the network and DNSFilter.
+When a device queries the Relay, it routes the request to DNSFilter for filtering and policy enforcement.

 Configure local domains and resolvers